 The Vermont Yankee Nuclear Power Station Off-Site Dose Calculation Manual Section 10.2 states that if "new environmental sampling locations are identified in accordance with Control 3.5.2, the new locations shall be identified in the next Annual Radiological Environmental Operating Report."
-There were no required sampling location changes due to the Land Use Census conducted in 2013.
+There were no changes to required sampling locations due to the Land Use Census conducted in 2014.